 Employee Engagement and Employee Experience in Digital world

 The need to digitize the relationship between businesses and their employees is far greater than digitizing the relationship between companies and their customers.
 This way, offices are a less critical place for carrying out daily operations, and working from home is not only possible but preferred by many.

 With the need to work remotely from home to tackle the COVID-19, the need for digital transformation is increasing and is also identified as a solution to times like this by most businesses.
 Most businesses can cope with times like this and carry out their daily operations with a successful digital transformation, but not all.

 Businesses with digital cores are successfully operating, but businesses like hotels, clothing retailers, automobile dealers among few others can feel the heat as they may not have much left to work with people, not any likely to visit the stores and the dealers.
 Companies like Uber and other ride-sharing platforms are digital core-based companies that are mostly digital but cannot operate during these times as people cannot go anywhere.
 Apart from a few business types, digital transformation is the answer to many problems for businesses to solve the questions set by times like coronavirus scare.

 Businesses are now considering and looking at digital transformation as a need to upgrade performance and, most importantly, to tackle times like this.
-Coronavirus is giving a good insight into how the digital divide among the businesses will turn out to be as it has already convinced many in favour of digital transformation.
+Coronavirus is giving a good insight into how the digital divide among the businesses will turn out to be as it has already convinced many in favor of digital transformation.

 According to KPMG, by 2022, fully 80 percent of revenue growth will depend on digital offerings and operations.
 Meaning, organizations can live or die by the way it designs and delivers technology services, responds to issues, and manages expectations.